How to Create a Supportive Environment for the mother child dyad

 1. Open Communication

-Encourage open and honest dialogue between the mother and child.
-Use active listening techniques to show understanding and validate feelings, allowing both parties to express their emotions without fear of judgment.
+Encourage open and honest dialogue.
+Use active listening techniques to show understanding and validate feelings, allowing space to express their emotions without fear of judgment.

 2. Establish Routine

-Creating a predictable routine can make both the mother and child feel secure.
+Creating a predictable routine to create security.
 Regular meal times, bedtimes, and activities help develop a sense of stability and belonging.

 3. Promote Emotional Well-Being

-Support the emotional needs of both the mother and child.
+Support the emotional needs.
 Encourage practices such as mindfulness, meditation, or simple relaxation techniques.
 Establish an environment where feelings are acknowledged and managed constructively.

 4. Create a Safe Physical Space